Remote Physiologic Monitoring Program

-In this pilot study, we’re investigating whether metabolites or other substances can be identified in exhaled breath condensate, which could be used to distinguish patients with heart failure who are stable, patients with heart failure who are decompensated, and people who are healthy.
+This is a pilot study in collaboration with the Mayo Clinic Metabolomics Core.
+We are studying whether metabolites or other substances can be identified in exhaled breath condensate.
+These substances could be used to distinguish patients with heart failure who are stable, patients with heart failure who are decompensated, and people who are healthy.

 The ultimate goal of this research is to determine if there are novel patterns or biomarkers that can be used as point-of-care tests for tracking disease status in patients with heart failure.